 There are two major types of fund balances, nonspendable and spendable.
 Nonspendable fund balances are balances that cannot be spent because they are not expected to be converted to cash or they are legally or contractually required to remain intact.
 Examples of this classification are prepaid items, inventories, and principal (corpus) of an endowment fund.
 The District does not have any nonspendable funds related to endowments.
-The District has inventories totaling \$1,250,818 and prepaid assets totaling \$2,080,099 that are considered nonspendable.
+The District has inventories totaling \$1,315,806 and prepaid items totaling \$5,011,955 that are considered nonspendable.

 Spendable fund balances are classified based on a hierarchy of spending constraints.
 The District has classified the spendable fund balances as Restricted, Assigned, and Unassigned and considered each to have been spent when expenditures are incurred.
 The District does not report any Committed fund balance.
-When both restricted and unrestricted resources are available for use, it is the District's policy to use restricted resources first, then unrestricted resources as they are needed.
-When committed, assigned, or unassigned resources are available for use in governmental fund financial statements, it is the District's policy to use committed resources first, followed by assigned resources, and then unassigned resources as they are needed.
+When both restricted and unrestricted resources are available for use, it is the District's policy to use restricted resources first, then unrestricted resources are available for use are available for use in governmental fund financial statements, it is the District's policy to use committed resources first, followed by assigned resources, and then unassigned resources as they are needed.

 - Restricted: The portion of fund balance on which constraints have been placed by creditors, grantors, contributors, laws or regulations of other governments, constitutional provisions, or enabling legislation.
 Restricted fund balance places the most binding level of constraint on the use of fund balance.
 The District classifies most of its fund balances other than General Fund as restricted, as well as unspent State categorical and earmarked education funding that are legally or otherwise restricted.
-The District's restricted fund balance total is \$85,713,314 and represents \$1,370,315 for categorical programs, \$79,145 for grants, \$5,108,578 for food service, \$14,020,123 for debt service and \$65,135,153 for capital projects. - Committed: The portion of fund balance that can only be used for specific purposes pursuant to constraints imposed by formal action of the highest level of decision-making authority (i.e., agenda item, consent or new business, that is approved by a majority vote of the Board at a public meeting).
+The District's restricted fund balance total is \$93,189,199 and represents \$10,671,246 for categorical programs; \$84,808 for grants; \$4,881,907 for food service; \$17,914,768 for debt service; and \$59,636,470 for capital projects. - Committed: The portion of fund balance that can only be used for specific purposes pursuant to constraints imposed by formal action of the highest level of decision-making authority (i.e., resolution that is approved by a majority vote of the Board at a public meeting).